Skip to content

 What is Hybrid Training and Its Benefits?

-According to the American College of Sports Medicine (ACSM), we should do a minimum of 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous aerobic activity per week, as well as strength training two or more days weekly.
-There are several benefits to hybrid training, such as:
+According to the American College of Sports Medicine (ACSM), we should do a minimum of 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous aerobic activity per week and strength training two or more days weekly.

 Builds Muscle